 Image excerpted from Raising Consciousness by Roe LiBretto

-We were still a bit numb from all the miles that we'd clocked since 6:00 a.m. (and no bathroom break since stopping for lunch), but then we suddenly came to a rise in the road that opened onto a valley and a blue channel of water that glistened and shifted like the back of a snake, at which point our father directed our attention to a billboard depicting a family in swimsuits lounging around the edge of a pool.
+We were still a bit numb from all the miles we'd clocked since 6:00 AM (and no bathroom break since stopping for lunch), but then we suddenly came to a rise in the road opening onto a valley and a blue channel of water glistening and shifting like the back of a snake, at which point our father directed our attention to a billboard depicting a family in swimsuits lounging around the edge of a pool.
 Text at the top of the billboard read Holliday Springs.
 Smaller words underneath promised "Less than a half hour away."
 I already felt better.

 My brother Devon asked if that was the way a hot springs actually looked.

 "Not like any hot springs I've ever seen," my father said, exchanging some kind of look with my mother.

 I remembered reading on the website that clothing at the hot springs was optional after sundown, and for reasons I would come to regret, decided to contribute this information to the conversation.